What's really going on behind the scene - our fight for user's privacy

 We don't sell users' data, and we never will, we're not in this for the money.

-We do fight for our users and we have purposely created our service in such a way that government agencies can't force us to give out our users' data, since it technically just can't be done.
+We do fight for our users and we have purposely created our service in such a way that we can't give out our users' data, since it technically just can't be done.

 Because we don't hold any password, we can't access users' data, so that those in power also can't access users' data.
 Unfortunately, this approach has some negative sides, e.g. forgotten passwords cannot be recovered, but there's no way around this.